joyent/triton-kbmapi/README.md

 These files are usually `netboot.vmx` for Compute Node COAL images and `USB-headnode.vmx` of the SDC Headnode.

+The file `coal/coal-computenode.vmwarevm.14.tbz2` added to sdc-headnode.git
+repository already contains all the aforementioned modifications.

 Once these lines have been added there will be two available options for a given pivy-tool: